Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Review of vector-like fermion searches

 \section{Review of vector-like fermion searches}

 Previous LHC searches for $T$ have been performed by ATLAS and CMS using $pp$ collisions at $\sqrt{s} = 8$ and $13$ TeV [10–24].
 Those results focused on pair production via gluon mediated QCD processes from $q\bar{q}$ annihilation (Fig.~\ref{fig:sfig1}) or single $T$ production from electroweak processes containing associated quarks (Fig.~\ref{fig:sfig2}), followed by the $T$ decay to $bW$, $tZ$, or $tH$.
 The analyses which targeted the $bW$ decay mode utilized jet substructure observables in order to identify hadronic decays of boosted $W$ bosons, which allows for the reconstruction of the $T$ candidate.
 The analyses targeting the $tZ$ and $tH$ decay modes used a multiclassification boosted event shape algorithm to identify jets originating from boosted $t$, $Z$, and $H$.
 The $T$ branching fractions depend on the particular choice of model, and therefore the ATLAS and CMS searches are performed for various possible combinations of the $T$ branching fractions, resulting in 95\% confidence level upper limits on their masses ranging from 740 GeV to about 1.3 TeV.
+We use the notation $m(T)$ for the mass of the heavy quark eigenstate, to avoid confusion with the transverse mass kinematic variable, which we will denote as usual by $m_T$.